denisemartini/ModPop/GBS_plotting_outlier_stats.md

 }
 ```

-Quick rinse and repeat for the NI and SI mean nucleotide diversity, pi.
+Quick rinse and repeat for the NI and SI mean nucleotide diversity, pi. **SEE NOTE AT THE END**

 ```r